-Busby also describes one customer in an affluent neighborhood where the HOA wanted the solar system to be installed out of view.
-Noticing that the customer had an old unused concrete tennis court and, Victory suggested the customer repurpose the court as a solar pad for a ballasted ground mount solar system.
+- One customer in an affluent neighborhood had an HOA that wanted the solar system to be installed out of view.
+Victory’s team noticed that the customer had an old unused concrete tennis court and suggested the customer repurpose the court as a solar pad for a ballasted ground mount solar system.

 5. Educate Solar Prospects and HOAs

 Providing educational information to both prospects and HOAs is a great way to help improve the HOA approval process, and ultimately close more business.